SophieHYe/page/README.md

 ## News
 - 🎉 01/2024, my PhD dissertation received The Best Thesis of The Year Award (one recipient per year among five Swedish Universities affiliated with WASP)!
 - 🎉 11/2023, I was invited to serve on the Program Committee of ASE 2024.
 Please consider submitting your paper!
-- 🎉 11/2023, I was invited to attend Dagstuhl Seminar on "Automated Programming and Program Repair", excited to see you in October 2024 at Schloss Dagstuhl!
+- 🎉 11/2023, I was invited to attend Dagstuhl Seminar on "Automated Programming and Program Repair", excited to see you at Schloss Dagstuhl in October 2024!
 - 🎉 10/2023, I was invited to serve on the Program Committee of ICSE 2025.
 Please consider submitting your paper!
 - 🎉 09/2023, our work PreciseBugCollector received IEEE Distinguished Paper Award in ASE Industry Challenge Competition!
 - 🎉 09/2023, I was invited to serve on the Program Committee of MSR 2024.
 Please consider submitting your paper!